Manifest shipments asychronously

 Get Manifest Request Status

-With this endpoint, you can check the status of a submitted manifest request.
-In this endpoint, you must consider the following request parameters:
+Check the status of a submitted manifest request using the following parameters:

 Example request